hgao62/finance_etl_training/README.md

     '''

+def get_stock_history(stock:str,start_date:str,end_date:str, interval:str)->pd.DataFrame:
-Now try to add cache to this function to save api call as too many api calls would hit rate limit on yahoo finance
+    ''' Now try to add cache to this function to save api call as too many api calls would hit rate limit on yahoo finance modify our get_stock_history function above to read data from cache folder(need to create this folder in our project directory) if cache file exist.
+Save our cache file in the format of  cache_filename = f"{stock}_{start_date}_{end_date}.csv"

-def get_stock_history(stock:str,period:str,interval:str)->pd.DataFrame:
-    ''' we first check if
     '''